Last updated: June 17, 2026

 Calling DCYF about WCCC

-“Hi, I am a single parent in Washington and I need help paying for child care so I can work or attend training.
+“Hi, I am a single parent in Washington and I need help paying for child care so I can work, study, or attend training.
 Can you tell me if I should apply for Working Connections Child Care, what proof I need, and whether my situation counts as urgent?”

 Calling Child Care Aware